julia-rodrigo/julia-rodrigo/README.md

 - 💞️ I’m looking to collaborate on ...
      Making a pokemon-like game with other fans of the franchaise.
 Or any pixel rpg format.
      I would also like to make a new reponsive app.
-But the best would be to make an app that takes pokemon API through user requests and filters.
-It is something I am thinking of currently.
+  In the future, I am planning to learn either Figma for improving UI web design, or Unreal Engine to increase my chance of being recuited into gaming development.

      I will be happy with anything to do with experience in a computer science driven company.